 I hand it to him.
 He looks at the various sections and subheadings, nodding in agreement that I’m at least familiar with the proper format.

-I’m on pins and needles, unaware that I have scholarly ambitions.
+I’m on pins and needles, unaware that I had scholarly ambitions.
 Maybe it was just my need to gain approval from father figures.

 “Not bad, Castle,” He remarks halfway through.
 “I assume you had a grad student help you on the wording and format.”